 The risk of your child’s asthma medicines causing side effects is very low as long as they don’t use them too much.
 Reliever inhalers (usually blue) are safe and effective.
 Some relievers can temporarily increase your child’s heartbeat, give them mild muscle shakes or make them hyperactive, but this is normally just when they have to take more than a couple of puffs of an inhaler.
 If your child does have these side effects, they will usually wear off quickly.
 If they don’t wear off or they happen frequently, tell your GP or asthma nurse.

-Remember that if your child is using their reliever inhaler more than three times a week, their asthma is not being well managed and they have a higher risk of an asthma attack.
+Remember that if your child is using their reliever inhaler three or more times a week, their asthma is not being well managed and they have a higher risk of an asthma attack.
 It is a sign that their airways are inflamed and sensitive and reacting to triggers around them.
 Make sure they are using their daily preventer inhaler, if they have one, to reduce this inflammation.
 And book in for an asthma review so their GP or asthma nurse can see how they're doing and assess their treatment.

 Some children with asthma take a low-dose of steroids through preventer inhalers every day to reduce the sensitivity and inflammation in their airways.
 Using preventer inhalers is really common.
 These medicines have been used for many years to help adults and children with asthma.
 If these inhalers are used correctly, the medicine goes straight to your child’s airways and is unlikely to cause any side effects - very little medicine is absorbed into the rest of their body.